junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Dean ducks to the ground, two pistols in hand, both smoking hot remnants of a shot.
 A bullet broke a glass on the bar stand.
 Mike lies on the ground, a bullet hole on the chest, bleeding red, already dead.
 Skinny falls behind the counter, moaning loud, a hole on his shoulder.

 Dean stands up, without a scratch, scrutinizing the naked dead cowboy.
 "Think twice next time before being an asshole."
-He spits at him.
+He spits at him, knowing the other man behind the counter can hear him.

 The wounded girl murmurs a heartfelt "Thank you" to him when he passes her to gather his belongs upstairs.
 And Dean returns a short nod.